winneylee/california-wildfires/README.md

 Train_test_split() function has been executed and the data is split into a 75-25 split of the original data set.
 By default, our training and testig data sets are 75% and 25%.

 ### Explanation of model choice, including limitations and benefits
+A multi-layer neural network contains more than one

 - Benefits of Multiple Neuron Neural Network to add neurons to the hidden layers:
 There is a distributed effort to find optimal weights—faster.
 Each neuron can focus on different features to identify nonlinear effects—smarter.
 It is less likely to fixate on complex variables—more robust.